-Self-storage units offer home and business owners and renters the opportunity to secure various types of property when they don’t have enough room in their residences and offices.
+Self-storage offers property owners and renters the opportunity to secure various types of items when they don’t have enough room in their residences or offices.
 They use storage units when they declutter, downsize, renovate, or move.
 Businesses often use these units to secure paper document files and equipment.
-Whatever your reason for renting a storage unit, it’s important that you understand the dos and don’ts of self-storage in the following areas:
+Whatever your reason for renting a storage unit, it’s important that you understand the dos and don’ts of self-storage in the following areas.

 Do: Choose a storage facility that’s close to your home or business so that you spend less money on fuel and related transportation fees.
 A nearby unit also helps you save precious travel time.

 Don’t: Pick a location that’s missing building and site security systems, such as code- or card-operated automated gates and building safety doors.